Employment Based Immigration & Workplace Compliance FAQs

 - Temporary “nonimmigrant” visas: Lettered “A” through “V”.
 See the US State Department’s website regarding temporary employment and business visa categories.
 See also the USCIS website.

-- Permanent residence (“immigrant visas” or LPR status): There are several employment-based methods for immigrating, each with specific requirements.
-Employment authorization is also available while certain applications are pending, such as some family and employment based immigration cases, asylum applications, and various specialized programs.
+- Permanent residence (“immigrant visas” or LPR status): There are several employment-based methods for immigrating, each with specific requirements, primarily in two categories for permanent residence: 1) Specific employment based green card categories (“EB-1 to EB-4”) and 2) generic work permits or Employment Authorization Documents (EADs) that are tied to some pending applications for other types of benefits such as some family and employment based immigration cases, asylum applications, and various specialized programs.
 Each category has its own special requirements; some are employer specific, others are not.
 See also the USCIS website list of employment based categories (EB).

-What is best for you will depend upon an analysis of the individual facts in your case, your education and work experience, and the nature of the job opportunity.
+What is best for you will depend upon an analysis of the individual facts in your case, your education, work experience, and the nature of the job opportunity.

 When calling us to discuss your opportunity, it is best that you already have a potential job offer or work under consideration.
 We do not provide match making services.
 We are not a recruitment firm.
-Likewise, if you want to start or buy a business in the USA, your initial meeting with the attorney will be more productive and valuable to you if you have a specific entity and business plan for it in mind.
-While we welcome the chance to meet with you to discuss US immigration options in general terms and answer your questions, you may find it more effective to do some preliminary research on your own first.
+Likewise, if you want to start or buy a business in the USA, your initial meeting with the attorney will be more productive and valuable to you if you have a specific entity in mind and a business plan.
 The State Department and USCIS links above are a good place to start.
-Always make sure you look at government websites ending in .gov.
-Then contact us to discuss whether your opportunity has the potential for visa qualification.
+Always make sure you look at government websites ending in “.gov.”

 Q2.
 I have been offered a job and it looks like I may qualify for a visa, but the employer seems reluctant to sponsor me for a work visa or green card.
 What should I do?

 There are some instances where you might be able to sponsor yourself and still do business with the employer/company.
 When job hunting, do not put on your resume any of the following: marital or family status, religion, race, nationality, place of birth, age, or sexual orientation, since employers may not discriminate on these grounds in the USA.
 Do not put immigration status on your resume either.
-You want to get into the door for an interview.
-You want to ace the interview.
-You want the employer to love you, and then, at that point, they may consider sponsorship when the offer is made.
+You want to get into the door for an interview, ace the interview, and have the employer really want you.
+At that point, they may consider sponsorship when the offer is made.
 It is a delicate balance about when to determine the best time to mention and negotiate sponsorship needs.
 Employers are not allowed to discriminate based on national origin or citizenship status during the screening process.

 Watch out for friends and relatives who offer to sponsor you as a “favor.”
-From our experience over many years, most friendly “favors” turn into difficult problems if there is no true fit between the job offer, your background, and the visa requirements.
+Most friendly “favors” turn into difficult problems if there is no true fit between the job offer, your background, and the visa requirements.
 You do not want to get into a situation where there is fraud, or there is a mismatch between the job and your background that could make the case unsuccessful.

 Some employers who are used to working with immigrants pay the legal fees and costs as they are considered a business expense and are viewed by the US Department of Labor as the overall cost to hire the person.
 Other employers split the costs.
 Still others make the immigrant pay or require the employee to reimburse the employer if the employee leaves the company within a certain time period.
-The H-1B visa rules now contain provisions requiring the employer to pay, at a minimum, portions of the government filing fees.
-In an H-1B audit, however, it is common for the U.S. Department of Labor to inquire about who paid the legal fees and costs.
-In the case of PERM labor certification costs, the employee is not allowed to pay the advertising costs or legal fees.
-In the end, who ultimately pays for legal fees will depend upon your negotiating skills and the law.
-The U.S. Department of Labor takes the position that the legal fees and filing fees are the employer’s cost of doing business, especially where the relevant applications are the employer’s applications with associated wage and working condition liabilities.
-(E.g., PERM, H-1B, I-140s, etc).
-In these cases, the employer is responsible for the content of the application and signs under penalty of perjury.
+As mentioned earlier, for some application types the employer MUST pay the legal fees and costs.

 Q3.
 As a Human Resources Executive, I see many applicants responding to our ads who are foreign nationals needing sponsorship.
 Should I get involved in sponsoring them?
 Why or why not?

 A3.
-This will really depend on the nature of the job opening, the qualifications you need, and your experience or knowledge about the availability of qualified US workers in your occupational market place.
+This will really depend on the nature of the job opening, the qualifications you need, and your experience or knowledge about the availability of qualified US workers in the market place for the occupation.
 If you are seeking unskilled labor, often an applicant who asks you to sponsor him or her is here illegally, because there are few to no temporary or nonimmigrant visas for unskilled workers at the time of entry into the U.S. Sponsoring them could put your company at risk for employer sanctions and fines if you know the person is unauthorized to work in the U.S. This is not the case in every situation, however.
-There are many people without green cards or US citizenship who have various types of cases pending who are in fact entitled to work authorization.
+There are some categories of work status for unskilled workers.
+In addition, there are many people without green cards or US citizenship who have various types of cases pending who are in fact entitled to work authorization (EADs mentioned above).
 For example, someone immigrating through a spouse may have a work permit while the case is pending.
 Young people who have received “deferred action” from deportation under the Deferred Action for Childhood Arrivals (DACA) program generally have work authorization.
 Applicants for asylum may have work permits.
 There are many categories of workers with lesser known immigration classifications who have valid work permits.
 Therefore, it would be worth seeking professional advice before rejecting otherwise qualified applicants.
 In a few industries, if you can show a critical shortage of US workers, and have a truly temporary need, you might be able to sponsor unskilled workers such as through the H-2A agricultural worker visa program or the H-2B seasonal or temporary worker program, to name a few options.
 But this will require an analysis of the candidate’s eligibility to immigrate at all, as many could be subject to a bar to returning to the USA.
 (These two visa categories do require labor market tests.)

 However, skilled or professional level workers may indeed qualify for any number of visas, so it is worth consulting an attorney to see if there is a good match between your opening and their credentials for visa purposes.
 In this firm’s experience, when an employer discovers a well qualified foreign worker whose skills are in demand, the employer usually sponsors them for a good reason: they cannot find anyone else with similar credentials, or the person’s skills may be in demand in the industry, thus making you more competitive if you hire the candidate.
 In the end, it comes down to educating yourself and understanding what is involved in the process, having a budget for immigration fees, legal services, and qualifying wages, plus having the time (and patience) to spend preparing a good case with your counsel.
 As a general matter, we see employers sponsor foreign nationals only after extensive recruitment or inability to find highly specialized or top quality talent.
-To be honest, it’s usually going to cost more to lawfully hire a foreign national.
-Employers do get a return on investment in many occupations where they hire foreign nationals who create new products or services, add to market share, or create more jobs.
+It’s usually going to cost more to lawfully hire a foreign national who needs a visa/green card.
+Employers do get a return on investment in many occupations, however, where they hire foreign nationals who create new products or services, add to market share, or create more jobs.

 Employers who do not want to deal with foreign nationals need to make sure that they do not cross the line into national origin or citizenship status discrimination.
 The U.S. Justice Department, Office of Special Counsel, has information for employers about what they can and cannot do in the advertising, screening and hiring processes.